Nikhila999/World_Weather_Analysis/README.md

 To find the best time of year for people to plan vacations and perform searches for ideal hotel anywhere in the world, we follow below steps:

-1. Generated a set of 2,000 random latitudes and longitudes, retrieved the nearest city, and performed an API call with the OpenWeatherMap.
+1. Generated set of 2,000 random latitudes and longitudes, retrieved the nearest city, and performed an API call with the OpenWeatherMap.

 2. Added the City, Country, Latitude, Longitude, Weather Metrics to a data frame to continue with the analysis.